When clicking the language function, a connection with Google is established and your personal data is forwarded to Google!

 How can we get support?

-And what to do if assistance is refused?
+And what should we do if help is refused?

-It is often not so easy for parents of children with disabilities to find the right way through the multitude of assistance options and applications and to obtain the assistance they need.
+It is often not so easy for parents of children with disabilities to find the right path through the multitude of assistance options and applications and to actually obtain the assistance.

-Since 1 January 2024, there has been an entitlement to advice and support from a procedure pilot.
+Since 1 January 2024, there has been an entitlement to advice and support from a procedural guide.
 Their task is to provide information about the integration assistance benefits available and to assist with the application and enforcement of claims.

-The counselling provided by the procedural guide is free of charge, confidential and can be used at any time during the procedure.
+The counselling provided by the procedure guide is free of charge, confidential and can be used at any point during the procedure.

 Who is the offer of help aimed at?